Introduction

 Tips and Advice

-- How to store and reheat leftovers: Refrigerate any leftovers in an airtight container for up to three days or freeze for longer storage.
-Reheat gently on the stove or in the microwave until warmed through.
+- Storing Leftovers: Keep in an airtight container in the fridge up to 3 days or freeze for longer.
+Reheat on stove or microwave till hot.

 FAQs About Slumgullion